 As a part of their ceremony they chose the Unity Candle Ceremony.
 One note, the breeze off the lake was fairly intense so we had to modify the ceremony so that candles blowing out was not an issue.
 I recommend to all couples who choose this ceremony to make sure there is hurricane glass around the candles so that the symbolism isn't lost in the wind.

-You can see below how just a little decoration really makes the setting spectacular.
+You can see below how just a little decoration

 They also had the benefit of shade, especially important for the men whose suits don't breathe.
 I have said for years that anyone who invents men's formal wear that breathes will make a fortune.
 As the old Yiddish saying goes, 'From my lips to God's ear.'